 ProveIt!
 Kenexa – More than 800 validated assessments that help employers make better hiring decisions and assess the training needs of their workforce.
 Hundreds of tests for clerical, software, industrial, health care, financial and technical job classifications.

 Other Employment Assessments – These assessments are given at the Downtown Campus, 1501 Frederica Street.
-Contact Jenny Mason at (270) 686-4456 to schedule an appointment.
+Call (270) 686-4456 to schedule an appointment.

 Bennett Mechanical - Mechanical Aptitude

 ElecTest - Measures electrical knowledge for electrical maintenance jobs

 GATB - 12 test measuring 9 aptitudes